Irv Halter

-Irving Leslie Halter Jr. is a retired Air Force Major General and a member of the Democratic Party.
-He ran for the United States House of Representatives in Colorado's 5th congressional district in the 2014 elections.
+Irving Leslie Halter Jr. is a retired United States Air Force Major General and a Democratic Party politician who ran for the United States House of Representatives in Colorado's 5th congressional district in the 2014 elections.

 Personal life and education

-A native of New Jersey, Halter graduated from Woodstown High School in 1973.
+A native of Alloway Township, New Jersey, Halter graduated from Woodstown High School in 1973.
 Halter graduated from the Air Force Academy in 1977, majoring in history.
 He was a distinguished graduate of the Air Command and Staff College at Maxwell Air Force Base, and in 1990 earned an M.S. degree in international relations from Troy State University.

 Military career

 After graduating from the Air Force Academy, Halter served as a fighter pilot.
 He served in eight different fighter units in the Pacific, Europe, and the United States.
 Halter would hold high positions in the Pentagon and the National Reconnaissance Office, and was the vice superintendent of the Air Force Academy.
 Halter served in both Iraq and Afghanistan, and was awarded the Distinguished Service Medal and the National Intelligence Medal of Achievement.
 Halter was awarded the Bronze Star twice.
 His last military assignment was with the Joint Chiefs of Staff.

 After retiring from the military, Halter became vice president of space and aviation programs at Computer Sciences Corporation.
 Halter serves on the board of the Military Affairs Committee of the Colorado Springs Regional Business Alliance.
 Halter has appeared on NPR, discussing precision weapons and air strikes.